AlaskaAirlines/WC-Generator/template/README.md

 ### Demo deployment

-To deploy a demo version of the component for review, run `npm run demo:build` to create a `./build` directory that can be pushed to any static server.
+To deploy a demo version of the component for review, run `npm run build:demo` to create a `./build` directory that can be pushed to any static server.

 <small>Built from WC-Generator v[genVersion]</small>